0cjs/sedoc/ee/tools/build-tech.md

 Soldering
 ---------

+- On protoboard especially, but also with edge connectors, use tape to mask off traces/holes that should remain solder-free.
+(Clean with IPA after.)
 - [JRE] suggests 0.5 mm solder.
 I've been using 0.8 ok, but I'd definitely not want to go larger.
 - Thoroughly tin tip, leaving lots of solder on it, before first use